Jontahan/numedal/README.md

-# NuDE - Numerical Diversity of Environments
+# NumEDAL - Numerical Environment Diversity Analysis Library
 This project explores how to measure the diversities in reinforcement learning environments.

 ## Dependencies